EnzoCalogero/cleaning-Data/README.md

 The R scipt run_analysis() has the pre-requisite below:

 1. "the Human Activity Recognition Using Smartphones" Dataset on the working directory.
-2. installed on the R system the library dplyr and data.table.
+2. installed on the R system the libraries dplyr and data.table.

 The script visualise the final data set (using the View() function) and it writes it on the file "finale.txt" in the current working directory.